 New Zealand is famous for its incredible landscapes ranging from glaciers to hot springs, volcanoes and beautiful beaches.
 Nevertheless, due to its location, the island country is also sometimes affected by natural disasters, such as earthquakes, volcano eruptions or landslides.

-Planning ahead is advisable: staying up to date with the news and learning about safety advice for New Zealand is just as important as applying for your NZeTA and booking your flights prior to departure.
+Planning ahead is advisable: staying up to date with the news and learning about safety advice for New Zealand is just as important as applying for the NZeTA and booking the flights prior to departure.

-Read our expert travel recommendations to help you know what to do and enjoy a smooth trip to NZ.
+Read expert travel recommendations to know what to do and enjoy a smooth trip to NZ.

 New Zealand is generally prepared for all of the following.
 Authorities, hotel personnel, and tour operators usually know what to do.
 Buildings are well equipped and emergency protocols are in place.

 Nevertheless, it is good practice to be prepared in case a weather-related event occurs while you are visiting New Zealand.

 What to do in the event of an Earthquake in New Zealand